DarioMars97/ImageProcessing_Project_2019/README.md

 ## Method used :
-    We used OpenCV KNN charachter recognition to recognize the arabic numbers We took this [link] (https://github.com/MicrocontrollersAndMore/OpenCV_3_KNN_Character_Recognition_Python) as a reference and modified a little to recognize arabic numbers
+    We used OpenCV KNN charachter recognition to recognize the arabic numbers We took this repo (MicrocontrollersAndMore/OpenCV_3_KNN_Character_Recognition_Python#26) as a reference and modified a little to recognize arabic numbers